What You Need to Know About Credit Repair

 6. Closing accounts won't help.

 There's a widespread belief that only open accounts are included in a person's credit report, that closing an account will remove it from their credit report.
-Sorry to disappoint you if you were hoping that you can save your credit by closing an account that's giving you problems.
-In some cases, closing an account can actually hurt your credit score.
+Unfortunately, in some cases, closing an account can actually hurt your credit score.

 Closing an account won't remove it from your credit report.
 All the details about the closed account will continue to be listed on your credit report as reported by your creditors.